Your Cart

 1. Lean proteins

-Foods that are high in protein but low in fat, such as chicken, turkey and fish, are generally easy to digest.
+Foods that are high in protein but low in fat and fiber, such as skinless chicken, turkey and fish, are generally easy to digest.
+On the other hand, red meat is harder to digest because it's usually higher in fat (eye of round and sirloin steak).

 2. Cooked vegetables